pywbem/pywbemtools/docs/pywbemclisubcommands.rst

     $pywbemcli instance create TST_Blah InstancId="blah1", intprop=3, intarr=3,6,9

-  See :ref:`pywbemcli instance delete --help` for details.
+  See :ref:`pywbemcli instance create --help` for details.
 * **delete** delete an instance defined by the :term:`INSTANCENAME` argument in a namespace defined by either the ``--namespace` option or the general `--default-namespace`` The form of INSTANCENAME is determined by the